 London is one of the most richly diverse capitals in the world.
 And with such a heady mix of cultures comes a bubbling stew of cuisines - and every kind of food experience imaginable.
 From the beigel bakers of Brick Lane and Whitechapel’s Indian eateries to the seasonal small plates of Peckham, Brixton’s Caribbean kitchens and Fitzrovia’s finest foams, The Big Smoke truly has it all.
-And knowing where to begin on a food tour of the city is nigh on impossible.
+And knowing where to begin on London food tours is nigh on impossible.
 But that's where we come in, because here at Plum Guide we have gone above and beyond to ensure that you have all the expert advice you need to execute a food tour of London exactly how you would want to.

 Now, we wouldn’t be so bumptious as to call this a comprehensive list of London’s best dishes - it is a city of over 15,000 restaurants, after all.
 But let’s just say it’s a rather good start.
 If you’re visiting for the first time, this may just be your jump off point to some of the best meals of your life.
 So pack your umbrella, flex that cab-hailing arm and prepare to experience London at its most lip-smacking.

 Try the salt beef bagels at Beigel Bake

 While the bagel battle rages on between ‘the white one’ and ‘the yellow one’ next door, most Londoners will tell you that Beigel Bake is the place to go.
 Open 24/7 (just in case a craving strikes at 4am), it was founded in 1974 and has been dishing up the same silky bagels piled with succulent homemade salt beef, chunky pickles and blow-your-Brora-socks-off English mustard ever since.

 Enjoy the whole sea bass at Som Saa